 - O Software incompatibility with MIT applications as well as pre-existing software you may need.
 This often results in features not working or random crashes. - O Slow unacceptable hardware performance. - O Slow or buggy web browsing.
-Often the browser companies need to update their software to make it work correctly. - Nuance products (Dragon) are usually inherently incompatible with new OS versions.
-They need time to work out the bugs.
+Often the browser companies need to update their software to make it work correctly. - Nuance products (Dragon) are usually incompatible with new OS versions.
+They need time to fix bugs.